-Summer fun options may be limited this year, but most experts agree swimming pools are safe places to cool off.
-But while splashing around in the pool is good for your fitness and soothing for your psyche, it can be a bit of a minefield for the condition and your hair color.
+It's summertime and you're ready to take a dip in the pool for some cool fun.
+But, while splashing around in the pool is good for your fitness and soothing for your psyche, it can be a bit of a minefield for the condition and your hair color.
 If you’re spending lots of time in deep water right now, you may notice that your hair may be less healthy than normal, and your hair color might be a little bit “off.”
 But here’s good news—you don’t have to keep your head above water in order to preserve your hair color.
 The experts at Biolage explain just how chlorine damages your hair and offer hair care tips for before and after swimming in a chlorinated pool.

 What Is Chlorine And What Does It Do To Your Hair?